San Fernando Cathedral (Pampanga): History

 In 1755 the first structure of wood and thatch was built on this site by the Augustinian friars under the patronage of San Fernando III, King of Castile.
 Fray Sebastian Moreno, O.S.A. was its first cura parroco.
 On October 17, 1757, townsfolk petitioned the governor-general for exemptions from tribute to enable them to build the church and convent.

 It was transferred to the care of secular priests in 1788.
 The construction of the present style church started during the same year under the supervision Fr.
-Manuel Canlas, its first secular cura parroco, and a committee composed of the principales of the town.
+Manuel Canlas, its first secular parish priest, and a committee composed of the principales of the town.
 They were led by gobernadorcillo Bernabe Pamintuan.
 Construction was completed in 1808.
 The church was rededicated to the Assumption of Our Lady.

 The church measures 70 m. long, 13 m. wide and 11 m high.
-The round majestic dome rising from the rotunda of the transept is reminiscent of the Baroque style with some Renaissance elements.
+The round dome rising from the rotunda of the transept is reminiscent of the Baroque style with some Renaissance elements.

-President Emilio F. Aguinaldo and his cabinet viewed the Philippine Revolutionary Army from the windows of the convento on October 9, 1898.
-On orders of Gen. Antonio Luna, the Philippine Revolutionary Army burned the church and convento on May 4, 1899.
+President Emilio Aguinaldo and his cabinet viewed the Philippine Revolutionary Army from the windows of the convent on October 9, 1898.
+On orders of General Antonio Luna, the Philippine Revolutionary Army burned the church and convent, as well as most of their records, on May 4, 1899 during the Philippine-American war.